morrownr/8821au/README.md

 - IEEE 802.11b/g/n/ac Client mode
   * Support wireless security for WEP, WPA TKIP and WPA2 AES PSK
   * Support site survey scan and manual connect
-  * Support WPA/WPA2 TLS client
   * Support power saving mode
-- Soft AP mode
+- WiFi-Direct
 - Wake on WLAN
 - Supported interface modes:
   * IBSS
-  * Managed (client)
+  * Managed
   * AP (see *Bridged Wireless Access Point* located in the main directory of this repo)
   * Monitor (see *Monitor_Mode.md* located in the main directory of this repo)
   * P2P-client
   * P2P-GO
+- Supported extended features: None
 - Log level control
 - LED control
 - Power saving control
 - VHT control (allows 80 MHz channel width in AP mode)

+FAQ:

+Question: Does WPA3 work with this driver?

-Note: WPA3 does not work.
+Answer: No, WPA3 does not work with this driver.
 If you need a comparable adapter that does support WPA3, I suggest an Alfa AWUS036ACM (mt7612u chipset) or a Alfa AWUS036ACHM (mt7610u chipset).
 You can get more information and links to these adapters at the following site:

 https://github.com/morrownr/USB-WiFi

+Question: What interface combination does this driver support?

-Note: Realtek out-of-kernel drivers, including this driver, do not support interface combinations.
+Answer: None.
+Realtek out-of-kernel drivers, including this driver, do not support interface combinations.
 If you need support for interface combinations, I suggest adapters based on the Mediatek mt7612u and mt7610u chipsets.
 You can get more information and links at the following site:

 https://github.com/morrownr/USB-WiFi